miklevin/MikeLev.in/_posts/2025-01-03-git-cherry-picking.md

 ## Jumping Into Today's Work

+> Fair warning to the new reader of this blog / daily tech journal.
+You don't
+> have to read or understand the big blocks of code you're about to encounter.
+> This is often what I do to season LLM sessions for the day.

+The LLMs have got these whopping huge context windows, so I feed them ***full context*** (this whole article as it evolves).
+Today, I start out with it doing an analysis of a block of code I worked on recently, and so the whole block of code appears here.
+I know this will turn a lot of readers away, but hey look around.
+See any advertising?
+Nope!
+This writing is for myself and the LLMs, primarily, but you are welcome to follow along!

 I've got to live with these decisions forever, or at least for a good long time.
 So let's get them right.
 Here's my Pipulate class starting point: